Nsustain/nsustain.com/CONTRIBUTING.md

   <b>Thank You Note From the Maintainers</b>
 </p>

-You're contribution means a lot for everyone at Nsustain.
+Your contribution means a lot for everyone at Nsustain.
 We'll always appreciate your time and effort to make Nsustain better.
 Thank you!